fivetran/terraform-provider-fivetran/docs/data-sources/destination.md

 - `schema_registry_url` (String)
 - `secret_key` (String, Sensitive) Field usage depends on `service` value:
 	- Service `big_query`: Private key of the customer service account.
 If specified, your service account will be used to process the data instead of the Fivetran-managed service account.
+	- Service `big_query_dts`: Private key of the customer service account.
+If specified, your service account will be used to process the data instead of the Fivetran-managed service account.
+	- Service `managed_big_query`: Private key of the customer service account.
+If specified, your service account will be used to process the data instead of the Fivetran-managed service account.
 - `secret_value` (String, Sensitive) Field usage depends on `service` value:
 	- Service `adls`: Secret value for service principal
 	- Service `onelake`: Secret value for service principal